Below are a list of my favourite places for a range of activities. Hopefully this can provide you with some food for thought.

 6. A museum tour

-The Cyclades Olive Museum at Ano Pitrofos was recognised as the sixth top Museum in Greece for the year 2016!
+The Cyclades Olive Museum at Ano Pitrofos was recognised as the fifth top Museum in Greece for the year 2018!
 Dimitris Chelmis, the tour guide provides a fascinating and engaging insight in to the history and techniques involved in olive oil production.
 Even if this isn’t something you feel you would be interested in, this 90 minuted tour gets consistently excellent reviews thanks primarily to the passion and enthusiasm of the host.
 Olive oil is something you must try while visiting Andros and this tour will give you a new appreciation of this delicious ingredient.
 For the exact location of this museum click here.

 7. A walk